Immigration

 Fences and in state tuition

 In my opinion… with absolutely no humility… illegal aliens are here for one reason.
 Entitlements.
 Bait.
 Whatever you want to call it.
 The standard of living in their country is pitiful for most and we offer, por nada, a pretty substantial uptick in their quality of living.
 I don’t think that the feds have even the slightest bit of intention to lessen the tastiness of the bait.
 I think that the situation has grown to the point that it’s a monster that cannot be killed.
-Our entitlements provide the bait, the standard of living in Mexico provides the impetus to come here, and we have I.C.E. (used to be INS) to round them up and send them back home.
+Our entitlements provide the bait, the standard of living in Mexico provides the impetus to come here, and we have I.C.E. (was INS) to round them up and send them back home.
 Each feeds on the other.
 We have shiny new detainment centers and border crossings to help curb the illegal problem (the crossings somewhat curb the drug problem but that’s another rant).
 I can’t drive anywhere in TX, within 100 miles of the border, without having to go through a border check station and affirm that I am an American Citizen.
 How is that stopping an illegal alien from making his or her way across hundreds of miles of cactus and snake infested desert to come work at some mediocre job that nobody here wants?
-If you stop the illegal immigrant problem you have to dismantle the giant government organization that has been created to “solve” the problem and that’s not going to happen.
+If you stop the illegal immigrant problem you have to dismantle the giant government organization that was created to “solve” the problem and that’s not going to happen.
 In the real world they would just double the size of it and call it something else…

-The illegal immigrants have been coming here for more years than any of us has been alive.
+The illegal immigrants have come here for more years than any of us has been alive.
 They work in our fields, our kitchens, and in other places that NOBODY wants to work anymore.
-Kids ( and the unemployed) today don’t want to work at McDonalds, they want to live off of unemployment or go to college (though some humans just aren’t college material), drink like fish (do fish really drink?), fornicate like mice (I’m good with that.
+Kids ( and the unemployed) today don’t want to work at McDonald’s, they want to live off of unemployment or go to college (though some humans just aren’t college material), drink like fish (do fish really drink?), fornicate like mice (I’m good with that.
 I wish I was in college), graduate, and get an executive position at some internet marketing firm.
 So guess what… the speakers at Mickey D’s now say Hola.
 Como Esta.
 Puede I tomar su orden.

-Now why is that?
-Why are they taking low paying jobs at McDonalds?
-Because there are so many here that all of the “good” jobs are taken but the bait is too good to pass up.
+Why is that?
+Why are they taking low paying jobs at McDonald’s?
+Because there are so many here that all the “good” jobs are filled but the bait is too good to pass up.
 They used to go home when the farm season was over.
 Now they stay, make an anchor baby or two or three or more, and generally take up non-residence in our wonderful country.
 They do so because we give them everything that they need to improve their quality of life from what it was in their country by orders of magnitude.
 In short, we bait them and they come.
 Their country is a sh*t hole so they come here.
 Thank God the Canadians have their economy turned around or our politicians would be trying to build a stupid fence on the northern border too.

 • In state tuition for the kids of illegal aliens.

-Rick Perry got slammed for backing this.
-I initially misunderstood his proposal as low or no tuition so I was one of the people that criticized it.
+Rick Perry was slammed for backing this.
+I initially misunderstood his proposal as low or no tuition so I was one of the people who criticized it.
 But… all that OUR LEGISLATURE did was to make it possible for the anchor babies, that our federal policies create, to go to college.
-We don’t need anymore McDonalds employees.
+We don’t need anymore McDonald’s employees.
 If some kid whose parents came across the border can pony up for the tuition and make good enough grades to get into UT, why is that bad?
 Would you rather he or she was a member of La Razza or pushing drugs somewhere?
 If the kid is smart enough and works hard enough why in the hell is it a bad thing to make it possible for a kid that went to school in Texas to further his or her education and become a more productive member of society?
 We are the ones that made it possible for the kids parents to come here and work.
-Compared to all of the other freebies that get doled out, I’m not getting why this one is so bad.
+Compared to all the other freebies that get doled out, I’m don’t understand why this one is so bad.
 Enlighten me.

 • The fence.